AntoniDabrowski/RI-DASH/README.md

 docker-compose up
 ```

-Add your own ChatGPT API-KEY in .env file, in order to use the contextual chatbot.
+Add your own [OpenAI API-KEY](https://openai.com/blog/openai-api) in .env file, in order to use the contextual chatbot.

 ## Structure